userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 After that, install the databases and compiler you are planning to use via `apt install` and start developing.

-@note The above image is build from scripts/docker/base-ubuntu-22.04.dockerfile.
+@note The above image is build from `scripts/docker/ubuntu-22.04.dockerfile` and `scripts/docker/base-ubuntu-22.04.dockerfile` respectively.
    See `scripts/docker/` directory and @ref scripts/docker/Readme.md for more inspiration on building your own custom docker containers.